-Independent surveys show that most people think that the basic state pension will not provide them with enough money to retire, and recognise that they need to generate additional income.
+Independent surveys show that most people think that the state pension will not provide them with enough money to retire, and recognise that they need to generate additional income.

 The traditional way to do this is through a pension plan.
 However, surveys show that a large minority distrust the pension industry and find the subject confusing, complicated and boring.
+As earnings are squeezed it becomes increasingly difficult for workers to find the resources to save for their future at the expense of their present living standards.

 So what are the arguments for a pensions plan and are there alternatives to them - other than lowering expectations in retirement or simply working longer?

-Occupational schemes give the clearest benefits because:
+Workplace pensions give the clearest benefits because:

 - They include contributions from the employer.
 By 2018 all employers must offer staff a pension and contribute at least 3% of their salary though most contribute more.

 - All pension contributions attract tax relief.
 Basic rate taxpayers get £100 for every £80 they put in - more if they pay at the higher rate.
+Quite high limits are placed on the extent of this tax relief - these limits apply to contributions made towards a pension in a tax year, and to the value of the pension pot as measured at the point of retirement.

 - Public sector pension schemes offer a guaranteed, index linked, retirement income linked to salary, benefits for dependents and safeguards for death in service.